Table of Contents

 Rias Baixas

-When it comes to word renowned white wines, Rias Baixas is at the top of the list.
-Being located on the coast of Spain, this area’s grapes develop a robust mineral flavor – popular among Sauvignon Blanc lovers.
+Regarding world-renowned white wines, Rias Baixas is at the top of the list.
+Located on Spain’s coast, this area’s grapes develop a robust mineral flavor – popular among Sauvignon Blanc lovers.
 In addition, the climate in this area is exceptional – with winters not dropping below freezing and summers just being hot enough to ensure proper development of the grapes.
 Although this area does experience devastating winds and storms, the vines that survive produce exceptional quality.

 Pais Vasco